Pollinators of Rhode Island

 Climate change is creating more extreme weather patterns.
 Growing seasons are changing and average temperatures are warming.
 For pollinators, climate change may result in food sources not being available when they are expected and needed.

 Butterflies and moths are pollinators that are also on the decline.

 Butterflies tend to be solitary, but there are a few exceptions such as Monarch butterflies that winter in large groups in Mexico and California.
 Although butterflies are important to pollination, they are less efficient at transferring pollen than their bee counterparts.
 With long, thin legs, many butterfly species perch on the top of the flowers sip nectar with their long proboscis.
 The butterfly is not fully immersed in the flower and fewer pollen grains are transferred.

-Moths are very similar to butterflies, and are in the same family of insects, Lepidoptera.
-Moths though, have a few key differences.
-Moths tend to be active from dusk to dawn.
+Moths are similar to butterflies but tend to be nocturnal, active from dusk to dawn.
 This feeding schedule has a great impact on how the moths locate flowers and which flowers they prefer.
-Moths have a great sense of smell and can smell the nectar of a flower.
+Moths have a great sense of smell.
 This is important for nighttime feeding.
-If the scent of the nectar does not lead them to the flower then the color might.
+If the scent does not lead them to the flower then the color of the bloom might.
 Moths tend to favor flowers that are pale in color, this color discrimination allows the moths to find the flowers that best reflect the moonlight.

 Latest Pollinator News